A professional publishing network with shared upside

 The same split in dollars

-Take one conversion where four members commented on or improved the first-touch and last-touch items.
-Using today's $150 membership, the split lands like this.
+Take one conversion where four members commented on or improved the first-touch and last-touch items, and no invite link was used.
+Using today's $150 membership, the content split lands like this.

 In plain terms